Generic Name: vancomycin hydrochloride

 To obtain up-to-date information about the treatment of overdose, a good resource is your certified Regional Poison Control Center.
 Telephone numbers of certified poison control centers are listed in the Physicians’ Desk Reference (PDR).
 In managing overdosage, consider the possibility of multiple drug overdoses, interaction among drugs, and unusual drug kinetics.

-Vancomycin Hydrochloride Capsules, USP for oral administration contain chromatographically purified vancomycin hydrochloride (a white to slightly red or slightly brown semi-solid matrix), a tricyclic glycopeptide antibiotic derived from Amycolatopsis orientalis (formerly Nocardia orientalis); 500 mg of the base is equivalent to 0.34 mmol.
+Vancomycin hydrochloride capsules, USP for oral administration contain chromato-graphically purified vancomycin hydrochloride, a tricyclic glycopeptide antibiotic derived from Amycolatopsis orientalis (formerly Nocardia orientalis), which has the chemical formula C66H75Cl2N9O24•HCl.
+The molecular weight of vancomycin hydrochloride is 1485.73; 500 mg of the base is equivalent to 0.34 mmol.

 Mechanism of action